-- (1) The roadway base clearance is defined as the distance between the seasonal high groundwater table (SHGWT) elevation and the roadway base course (bottom of base).
-The SHGWT elevation shall be determined using the Soil Survey of Hillsborough County, Florida and acceptable engineering practices based upon the United States Department of Agriculture, Soil Conservation Service (SCS) methodologies and be signed and sealed by a qualified soils engineer or scientist.
-The results shall be included in a subsoil investigation report. - (2) This criterion can be reduced to greater than or equal to one foot if a crushed concrete, soil cement base (3), or asphalt is utilized.
+- (1) The roadway base clearance is defined as the distance between the seasonal high groundwater table (SHGWT) elevation and the bottom of roadway base elevation.
+The SHGWT elevation shall be determined using the Soil Survey of Hillsborough County, Florida and acceptable engineering practices based upon the United States Department of Agriculture, Natural Resources Conservation Service (NRCS) methodology.
+The results must be included in a subsoil investigation report and be signed and sealed by a qualified soils engineer. - (2) This criterion can be reduced to greater than or equal to one foot if a crushed concrete, soil cement base, or asphalt is utilized.
 However, underdrains shall be installed on each side of the roadway and designed to maintain a 1.0-foot minimum roadway base clearance.
-Refer to Section 10.0 for roadway underdrain design and criteria.
-(3) Crushed concrete or soil cement may be used as allowed by the Hillsborough County Transportation Technical Manual.
+Refer to Section 10.0 for roadway underdrain design and criteria. - (3) Crushed concrete or soil cement may be used as allowed per Hillsborough County criteria. - (4) Elevation derived from Tide data.

-SECTION 13.0 WATER QUALITY PROTECTION AND IMPROVEMENT
+Section 13.0 WATER QUALITY PROTECTION AND IMPROVEMENT